How much compensation will i get for a Dislocation Injury Claim?

-The following facts and statistics provide a picture of the frequency and severity of dislocation injury cases in the UK:
+The following facts and statistics provide a picture of the frequency and severity of cases in the UK:

 - The health risks of a dislocation increase with age.

 - Subsequent dislocations sometimes occur especially in people aged between 25 and 40.
-This is usually due to the tissues around the dislocated joints not healing properly.
+This is usually due to the tissues around the dislocated joints, not healing correctly.

 The severity of your dislocation injury will drive the amount which would be offered to you as compensation.
-As would be expected, severe cases get higher payouts than minor cases.
+As would be expected, severe cases get higher payouts than minor issues.

 Taking dislocated shoulder symptoms as an example, soft tissue injuries with short recovery times would attract a lesser compensation amount compared with severe dislocated shoulder pain coupled with neck injuries and significantly restricted mobility.